Adventist Origins

 ...the less stable elements among the Millerites began to set specific dates in 1843.
 Some were apparently looking toward April 3 on the basis that Christ was crucified on that day.
 Others set their hope on February 10, the forty-fifth anniversary of the French victory over Rome in 1798.
 Still others hoped for February 15 (the anniversary of the abolition of the papal government), April 14 (the Passover), the Day of Pentecost in May, the autumnal equinox in September, and so on.
 (Knight 109)

-Many of the Millerites kept their faith after William Miller's predictions failed, and April 18, 1844 was briefly chosen as the new date for the second coming, until that date was also proved wrong.
+Even after Miller's March 21, 1844 prediction failed, many of the Millerites kept their faith and April 18, 1844 was briefly chosen as the new date for the second coming—until that date was also proven wrong.

 Before Snow read one of Miller’s books and became "impressed with its truth," he had been a fierce skeptic and said the Bible is "filled with nothing but gross absurdities."